RoxanaNilvan/price-comparator-backend-Roxana-Nilvan/README.md

 Alerts are stored in alerts.csv and automatically reloaded on startup.

+Discounts are evaluated by current date (can be overridden in code for testability).

 The application is designed with extensibility in mind:

 – Services are modular and replaceable (e.g., CSV → DB)